EliahKagan/Dijkstra/README.md

 Dijkstra&rsquo;s algorithm is implemented in `Graph.ComputeShortestPaths`.
 It uses a priority queue supplied via dependency injection.
-The priority queue must implement an interface, `IPriorityQueue`, which exposes priority queue operations useful for implementing Dijsktra&rsquo;s algorithm.
+The priority queue must implement an interface, `IPriorityQueue`, which exposes priority queue operations useful for implementing Dijkstra&rsquo;s algorithm.

 The priority queue implementations that are available for selection are: